copasetickid/draftsman/README.md

 # Draftsman v0.1 (alpha)

-Draftsman is a Ruby gem that lets you create draft versions of your ActiveRecord models.
+Draftsman is a Ruby gem that lets you create draft versions of your database records.
 If you're developing a system in need of simple drafts or a publishing approval queue, then Draftsman just might be what you need.

 **This gem is still considered experimental**, so proceed with caution.